-The handling officer shall ensure that CID or the Harford County CAC has received a copy of the initial report.
-In turn adherence to mandated reporting requirements will be their responsibility.
-(COMAR 07.02.07.08; Md.
-Code FL § 5-706(i); Md.
-Code FL § 5-706(j)):
+The handling officer shall ensure that (COMAR 07.02.07.07; Md.
+Code FL § 5-706(i)):

 - (a) A preliminary report of findings of the investigation is submitted to the local State's Attorney within 10 days after receiving a report of suspected abuse. - (b) A written report of findings of the investigation is submitted to the local State's Attorney within five business days after the investigation is completed.